Mussels in Spicy Sauce

 Bar and Restaurant Owners

 EatOut Costa Blanca - the number one guide to bars and restaurants from Denía to Los Alcázares with Torrevieja and Benidorm in-between.
 Never before has there been a restaurant guide of this quality for the food lovers of the Costa Blanca.
 There is no other Costa Blanca restaurant guide that reaches so many for so little.
 See your bar or restaurant here in full, mouthwatering colour.
-Contact us today for your chance to show the Costa Blanca and beyond what's on your menu.
+This email address is being protected from spambots.
+You need JavaScript enabled to view it. today for your chance to show the Costa Blanca and beyond what's on your menu.

 Food Glorious Food

 The variety of food available when you want bars or restaurants for eating out is endless.
 If your food preference is familiar food from your home country or your eating out choice is food from afar, our Costa Blanca Restaurant Guide will surely have a restaurant to oblige.
 Can't find the perfect venue for a romantic night out or just looking for a take away pizza?
 Whatever you want, we'll find it for you.
-Just Contact us and we'll find something to tempt you.
+Just This email address is being protected from spambots.
+You need JavaScript enabled to view it. and we'll find something to tempt you.

 Costa Blanca Diners

 The Costa Blanca now has a first class restaurant guide available 24 hours a day, 7 days a week.
 Search the restaurant guide by category, area or name of restaurant.
 Write a review about a restaurant you have visited, by signing up to the restaurant guide members area.
-Contact us, tell us about restaurants that we've not yet listed.
+This email address is being protected from spambots.
+You need JavaScript enabled to view it., tell us about restaurants that we've not yet listed.
 Let us know what you'd like to see more of on the Costa Blanca's premier restaurant guide.
 Bon Appetit Costa Blanca.